 To find out about Certification Preparation Exam Vouchers, click here.

 Strayer University understands the many challenges faced by military families, and we realize how difficult it can be to pursue your educational and professional goals while supporting your spouse’s military career.
 So we do all we can to make it as easy as possible for military spouses to pursue their own educational dreams.

 Second, we participate in the Department of Defense's Military Spouse Career Advancement Accounts (MyCAA) program.
-The MyCAA program provides up to $4,000 for military spouses who are interested in pursuing degrees, licenses or professional credentials that can lead to employment in high-growth, in-demand and portable career fields.
+The MyCAA program provides up to $4,000 of financial assistance to eligible military spouses who are pursuing a license, certification or associate degree necessary for gainful employment in a portable career field or occupation.

 Are You Eligible for MyCAA at Strayer?